 Harvest versus early-season counts.
 Plant counts often drop 10-15% through the season.
 If more severe than that, check scouting notes and consider the most likely reasons – Insects?
 Weather?
 Disease? – and whether there’s a profit-improving way to prevent this.
 Seed choice may be part of the solution.
 If counts increase, which is also possible, take a close look at all plants in the harvest count to see how many are actually contributing to yield.
 Small spindly plants that emerged well after all the others may not have that many pods, and should not be included in the count.

-Use the calculators at canolacalculator.ca to help with target stand and seeding rate decisions and watch the stand establishment video (below), which has tips for plant counts.
+Use the calculators at canolacalculator.ca to help with target stand and seeding rate decisions.